zanxibar/text-summarization-tool/README.md

 # text-summarization-tool

 A text summarization tool built using Hugging Face Transformers and Gradio.
 This tool generates concise summaries of long texts using state-of-the-art NLP models like BART and T5.
+The project is implemented in a Google Colab notebook for easy experimentation and deployment.

 ### Features
 Abstractive Summarization: Generates new sentences that capture the essence of the original text.